kenyonj/dashed/README.md

 ## Known Issues

- - Buttons can not be sniffed out on some OS X machines
- - Some buttons seem to have a different version of the Amazon Dash button software that render them useless for this.
+ - Buttons can not be sniffed out on some OS X machines software that render them useless for this.

 ## Contributing